HAMLOCK: HArdware-Model LOgically Combined attacK: Experiment Setup

 For the baseline model-level attack, we compare to the state-of-the-art DFBA \cite{cao2024data} that leaves minimal layer-by-layer backdoor trace and is shown to be effective against existing defenses.
 For completeness, \Cref{sec:evade_defense} also evaluates DFBA on several defenses missed from the original paper, despite being published concurrently with or prior to its release.

-\shortsection{Evaluation Metrics} We evaluate our attack using two primary metrics: Clean Accuracy (CA), the model's accuracy on benign test samples, and Attack Success Rate (ASR), the percentage of backdoored inputs successfully misclassified to the target label.
+\shortsection{Evaluation metrics} We evaluate our attack using two primary metrics: Clean Accuracy (CA), the model's accuracy on benign test samples, and Attack Success Rate (ASR), the percentage of backdoored inputs successfully misclassified to the target label.
 For our co-design attack, we expect an ASR near 0\% without the hardware Trojan and near 100\% with it.
 We report these metrics both without defenses and against model-hardening techniques like fine-tuning and pruning.

 For model-level detections, we report the number of times our backdoored model is flagged as malicious, consistent with prior work~\cite{cao2024data}.
 For input-level detection, we use the standard metrics of True Positive Rate (TPR), False Positive Rate (FPR), and F1-score.
 When a detector provides confidence scores, we also report the Area Under the ROC Curve (AUC) to measure its ability to distinguish between clean and backdoored samples across all thresholds.
 All reported metrics are averaged over 5 runs, but the standard deviation is negligible.
-Our source code is publically available at \href{https://github.com/Imsanskar/HAMLOCK}{https://github.com/Imsanskar/HAMLOCK}.